.

 Potential supervisor: Juuso Nieminen

-Assessment and feedback are commonly portrayed as influential factors for student learning, but they also have longer-term effects beyond immediate learning outcomes.
-Assessment also influences students’ developing professional identities over time.
+Assessment and feedback are commonly portrayed as influential factors for student learning, but they also have longer-term effects beyond immediate learning outcomes: assessment shapes students’ identities over time.
 How could we better understand how student identities are influenced by assessment?
 How could we design assessment that better considers the long-term processes of professional identity development?
 This project could explore these questions empirically, particularly through longitudinal approaches.
+Such a project might also explore transitions to and from higher education.

 Alternative representations of achievement